“`html

 Most people think hydration starts when they grab their water bottle at the gym.
 Actually, effective workout hydration begins hours before you exercise.
 Your goal is arriving at your workout already well-hydrated, not playing catch-up once you start sweating.

 Start drinking water 2-3 hours before your workout.
-According to the American College of Sports Medicine, consuming 16-20 ounces of fluid 2-3 hours before exercise gives your body time to absorb the water and eliminate excess through urination.
+According to the science of hydration, consuming 16-20 ounces of fluid 2-3 hours before exercise gives your body time to absorb the water and eliminate excess through urination.
 About 15-20 minutes before you start, drink another 6-8 ounces.

 Check your hydration status by looking at your urine color.
 Pale yellow indicates good hydration, while dark yellow suggests you need more fluids.
+The CDC guidance on water and healthy hydration confirms that urine color is one of the most reliable everyday indicators of fluid status.
 This simple visual check works better than trying to hit arbitrary water intake numbers that don’t account for your individual needs.
+When you pair proper hydration with strategic pre and post-workout nutrition, you create the optimal conditions for peak performance.

 During Your Workout: Quality Over Quantity